Why Your Dog Needs Raw Goat Milk

 The essential mineral selenium is one of the nutrients in goat milk that has anti-inflammatory properties.
 It fights free radicals that cause inflammation.

-Goat milk is also a good source of zinc which interferes with the body’s inflammatory response.
-Selenium and zinc, along with the essential fatty acids can help reduce the pain and swelling caused by conditions like arthritis and other joint issues.
+Goat milk is also a good source of zinc, which interferes with the body’s inflammatory response.
+Zinc, along with essential fatty acids, can help reduce pain and swelling caused by conditions such as arthritis and other joint issues.

 CALCIUM AND PHOSPHORUS

-Goat milk is a great source of calcium and phosphorus.
+Goat milk is a good source of calcium and phosphorus.
 These minerals play an essential role in maintaining strong bones and teeth.
 Calcium promotes healthy teeth by helping prevent tooth decay.
-It is also responsible for maintaining the strength and density of bones.
+It is also responsible for maintaining bone strength and density.

-Phosphorus in combination with calcium aids in strengthening teeth and bones.
+Phosphorus, when combined with calcium, helps strengthen teeth and bones.
 It also helps muscle function and other cellular processes.

 ADDING MOISTURE AND ELECTROLYTES